 Lamartine notes hearing of an electric Jacquard loom at the end of his Jacquard chapter.
 A Sicilian called Gaetan Bonelli filed patents, including in the US, for a system of raising the weft threads with electromagnets.
 I could find no more mention of his design and electric Jacquard mechanisms did not successfully resurface until 1983 with the electronic jacquard of Bonas Machine company.

 As the production of silk cloth exploded, the customer base expanded to incorporate the newly wealthy Bourgeoisie.
-They often commissioned tapestries that harkened back to old forms of opulence, medieval tapestries.
-However, the complex brocades to produce them before Jacquard's improvement were unnecessary and the design copied directly, often in lower quality materials.
-(Though there were limits: linen presented a problem as it had to be continually wet while being woven.)
-One might consider this the equivalent of a hanging art reproductions, done in cel shading printed on pulp.
+They often commissioned works that harkened back to old forms of opulence: medieval tapestries.
+However, the complex brocades to produce them before Jacquard's improvement were unnecessary and the designs were copied directly, often in lower quality materials.
+(Though there were limits: linen presented a problem, as it had to be continually wet while being woven.)
+One might consider this the equivalent of a hanging art reproduction, done in cel shading, printed on pulp.